samolubukun/DATCON-Search-Engine-and-Document-Manager/README.md

 ## Project Source Code

 The complete source code of the DATCON Search Engine and Document Manager project is available in a compressed zip file.
-You can download the zip file containing all project files from the following link:
+The file DATCON.zip in the repository contains the full source code.You can download the zip file containing all project files from the following link:

 [Download DATCON Project Source Code (DATCON.zip)](https://github.com/samolubukun/DATCON-Search-Engine-and-Document-Manager/raw/main/DATCON.zip)